Skip to content

 UK aestheticsregulation, decoded.

 I teach this for a living and I’ve still spent twelve years untangling it.
-Eight bodies, four UK nations, and the new licensing scheme arriving in stages.
-This is the layout.
+Eight bodies, four UK nations, and the new licensing scheme the government confirmed in August 2025.
+This is the layout, kept current.
 Where you sit on it depends on your registration, your services, and your nation, I’ve flagged each below.

 Authored by Bernadette Tobin RN, MSc, Educator of the Year 2026 Nominee · Founder of Visage Aesthetics, Best Non-Surgical Aesthetics Clinic 2026 (Essex).